adamluzsi/testcase/README.md

 This package implements two approaches to help you to do nested BDD style testing in golang.

+The package may seems inactive maybe, but it is used daily, I just don't plan to feature creep it, because it is totally efficient to achieve what I need, and If I need extra helper function or anything like that, I usually put it under the $PROJECT_ROOT/testing package.
+Then I include the helpers with `.` importing.
+I highly discourage the use of the  dot notation based import outside of the testing files.

 ## My totally Biased Opinion about this project

 Primary I made this project for myself,